How HEMP Can Help Anyone

-The introduction of CBD has blown the door open on the medical cannabis conversation.
-As much as THC has shown promise in treating many conditions, CBD has seemingly gone further in many cases.
+The introduction of HEMP has blown the door open on the medical cannabis conversation.
+As much as THC has shown promise in treating many conditions, HEMP has seemingly gone further in many cases.
 This is likely due to its ability to replicate the positive benefits of THC without the psychoactive inducing effects, also known as a high.

-CBD health claims continue to flow in from medical positing to anecdotal findings.
+HEMP health claims continue to flow in from medical positing to anecdotal findings.
 That said, we do need to be realistic.
 Cannabis is certainly amazing, but that does not mean it is a miracle.
-Not all conditions can be treated by CBD.
-Furthermore, a person may not feel the benefits of cannabidiol even if they have a condition commonly associated with CBD treatment.
+Not all conditions can be treated by HEMP.
+Furthermore, a person may not feel the benefits of cannabidiol even if they have a condition commonly associated with HEMP treatment.

 Anxiety or Depression